InfoTCube/Qubit.NET/README.md

 ### ⚙️ Simulation

 The `Simulator` class provides functionality to simulate quantum circuits and measure the results.
 It allows you to run a quantum circuit multiple times and analyze the measurement outcomes.
+It returns an array of measurments for each `qc.Measure()`

 #### Example: